Thursday, July 7, 2016

 The Church claims that Linus was Pope #2.
 While the Bible mentions Linus in passing, there is no mention of his being the second pope, or any kind of overseer for that matter.

-Evils of religion, part 3: Catholicism's lies about Peter and papal succession
+Evils of religion, part 3: Catholicism's lies about Peter and early popes

 After my previous articles, several readers – presumably Catholics – have written me demanding to know how I can allege that Peter was never in Rome.
 I could just as easily ask, What proof do you have that he was?